JakeMerrill/CS167/Labs/Lab1/CS167-Lab1.md

 2. Run the updated App class.

-- ***(Q3) What do you see at the output?***
+- ***(Q3) What do you see at the output?*** log4j:WARN No appenders could be found for logger (org.apache.hadoop.metrics2.lib.MutableMetricsFactory). log4j:WARN Please initialize the log4j system properly. log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
+Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: 0
+	at edu.ucr.cs.cs167.jmerr024.App.main(App.java:63)
+*I am not sure if this is also where the output.txt file created but by the time I went back to write this answer the output.txt file was generated*
 - Create a new text file named "input.txt" in the project folder (same level as "src"), and add the following sample content to it.

     ```text